pysat/pysat/docs/tutorial_basics.rst

 ----

-Data is loaded into vefi using the .load method using year, day of year; date; or filename.
+Data is loaded into dmsp using the .load method using year, day of year; date;
+or filename.

 .. code:: python

-   vefi.load(2009, 126)
+   dmsp.load(2009, 126)
-   vefi.load(date=start)
-   vefi.load(fname='cnofs_vefi_bfield_1sec_20090506_v05.cdf')
+   dmsp.load(date=start)
+   dmsp.load(fname='cnofs_vefi_bfield_1sec_20090506_v05.cdf')

 When the pysat load routine runs it stores the instrument data into vefi.data.
 The data structure is a pandas DataFrame_, a highly capable structure with labeled rows and columns.
 Convenience access to the data is also available at the instrument level.

 .. _DataFrame: http://pandas.pydata.org/pandas-docs/stable/dsintro.html#dataframe